sxzhang25/sxzhang25.github.io/_posts/2021-01-06-what-happened-in-2020.md

 - Watched <i>Knives Out</i>, and was pleasantly surprised.
 This is the last movie I saw in theatres.
 - I turned 21!
 - Kobe Bryant and his daughter die in a <a href="https://www.espn.com/nba/story/_/id/28569438/sources-kobe-bryant-daughter-gianna-die-helicopter-crash">helicopter crash.</a>
-- Ran 8 miles on 8'00'' pace--one of my best runs ever.
+- Ran 8 miles on 8'00'' pace---one of my best runs ever.
 I definitely miss my rainbow-bottomed New Balance 1080 v9s.
 - President Trump's <a href="https://www.nytimes.com/2020/01/15/us/politics/impeachment.html?searchResultPosition=20">impeachment trial</a> begins and ultimately ends with his acquittal.
-- Began my junior independent work--the start of a wonderful collaboration and mentorship.
+- Began my junior independent work---the start of a wonderful collaboration and mentorship.
 - Had a string of great weekends with close friends, doing all the college things that college kids do.
 - Made an impulsive decision to enter a Cardboard Canoe contest (build a canoe out of limited supplied of cardboard, duct tape and trash bags, and then race other teams down a pool lane).
 Our boat actually made it to the end without capsizing!
 - Won a Patagonia at a college Bingo night.